inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

                  keyword, layertype, which takes the values 'raster' or 'vector' is always present and is inferred automatically by
                  |project_name|.
 For more information about keywords please
-                 refer to :ref:`toolbar_keywords` and refer to the examples below.
+                 refer to :ref:`keywords` and refer to the examples below.

 Following the docstring is a collection of variables that define and document